 The Company adopted FASB Interpretation 48, "Accounting for Uncertainty in Income Taxes," at the beginning of fiscal year 2007.
 As a result of the implementation, the Company recognized a \$995,000 decrease to reserves for uncertain tax positions.
 This decrease was accounted for as an adjustment in 2007 to the beginning balance of retained earnings on the Balance Sheet.
 After the cumulative effect decrease, at the beginning of 2007, the Company had approximately \$350,000 of total gross unrecognized tax benefits that, if recognized, would favorably affect the effective income tax rate in any future periods.
 During 2007, the Company recognized \$151,000 of unrecognized tax benefits or \$.02 per share, leaving \$199,000 accrued at December 29, 2007.
-During 2008, the Company favorably resolved all of the accrued uncertain tax positions recognizing benefits of \$199,000 or \$.03 per share.
-The Company and its subsidiaries are subject to U.S. federal income tax as well as income tax of multiple state jurisdictions.
-The Company has substantially concluded all U.S. federal income tax matters and substantially all material state and local income tax matters for years through 2002.
+During 2008, the Company favorably resolved all of the accrued uncertain tax positions.
+The Company had substantially concluded all U.S. federal income tax matters and substantially all material state and local income tax matters for years through 2002.
 The Company's continuing practice is to recognize interest and/or penalties related to income tax matters in income tax expense.
-The Company had no accruals for interest and penalties at the end of 2008, and \$89,000 accrued for interest and \$0 accrued for penalties at the end of December 29, 2007.
+The Company had no accrueds for interest and penalties at the end of 2008, and \$89,000 accrued for interest and \$0 accrued for penalties at the end of December 29, 2007.